Carl I. Hagen: Populist views

 The claim that the Progress Party is populist dates back to a motion of no confidence in 1986 for the Conservative Party prime minister, Kåre Willoch.
 During the parliamentary election campaign in 1985, the Progress Party had promised not to contribute to a socialist government.
 After the Conservative-led government proposed to increase petrol taxes, however, Hagen pulled his support for the government, which led to the formation of a Labour Party government.

 In July 2016, Hagen endorsed Donald Trump for President of the United States, calling him "a man of the people" and comparing him to Ronald Reagan.

+During an interview with the conservative document.no, Hagen stated that he identifies as economically liberal and nationally conservative.
+However, he clarified that he would not describe himself as a national conservative but rather as a (nasjonalliberalistisk; "national liberal", "nationallibertarian").

 Immigration and Islam

 Hagen has been accused of playing on domestic fears of foreigners and immigrants.
 Largely because of those populist views on immigration, political opponents of the Progress Party have repeatedly resorted to physical assaults on Hagen.

 He is especially known for having presented several accusations against Muslims as well as Islam as a religion.
 In the 1987 election campaign, during a party convention, Hagen read aloud the "Mustafa Letter" (it was later revealed to be a forgery that, according to staff, Hagen was completely aware of), which portrayed the future Islamisation of Norway.
 The election in turn became a major electoral breakthrough for the party.

 In 2004, Hagen delivered a speech at a convention of the independent Christian organisation Levende Ord in which he stated that "we Christians are very much concerned with children.
 Jesus said, let the small children come to me.
 I can't understand that Muhammad could have said the same.
 In the case that he could have said the same, it would have been: Let the small children come to me, so that I can exploit them in my struggle to Islamify the world."
 He also said that if Israel lost the fight in the Middle East, Europe would "bow under to Islam" if Muslim fundamentalists get it as they want: "They have, in the same manner as Hitler, long ago made it clear that the long-term plan is to Islamify the world.
 They have come a long way, they have pierced deep into Africa, and have come a long way into Europe – and then we have to fight back."
 He was because of the speech criticised by politicians and religious leaders in Norway.
 Some days later, the ambassadors of Pakistan, Indonesia, Egypt and Morocco and the chargé d'affaires of Tunisia made an unusually-strong attack on Hagen in a letter in the newspaper Aftenposten.

 Hagen has also been praised for pointing to problematic aspects of immigration.
 In 2009, he received a "bridge builder award" from the Norwegian-Pakistani committee for the celebration of the Pakistani Independence Day in Norway, for his "strong engagement in integration politics."